lowfiredanger/lowfiredanger.com.au/source/_posts/2011-12-12-extending-backbone-classes-in-coffeescript.markdown

 ---
 layout: post
-title: "Extending Backbone classes in CoffeeScript"
+title: "Extending Backbone.js classes in CoffeeScript"
 date: 2011-12-12 22:10
 comments: true
 categories: Javascript, Backbone.js
+author: Sonny Mai
 ---

 Here's a very quick how-to on extending backbone classes and over riding their methods in coffeescript.
 You can even call super; that will let you call the original method once you're complete.